bft-smart/fabric-orderingservice/README.md

 ## Quick start

-You can quickly launch a Fabric network, comprised of 4 ordering nodes, 1 frontend, and a single peer by following the steps described bellow.
+You can quickly launch a HLF network, comprised of 4 ordering nodes, 1 frontend, and a single peer by following the steps described bellow.
+These steps, and the README in general, assume you have entry-level knowledge of both docker and HLF

 1) Create a new docker network named `bft_network`.